>>For a more recent post on this topic see: Online Tools: Biblionasium (1/21/13)<<

 Club Penguin

 *Like how I threw that in there?
 It stands for "Shared Virtual Environments" and I got it from "Tip of the Iceberg: Meaning, Identity, and Literacy in Preteen Virtual Worlds," by Eric M. Myers.
 This article was published in the Journal of Education for Library and Information Science, Vol. 50, No. 4--Fall 2009.
-I got it through URI's access to Ebsco's URI only Library/Information Science & Technology Abstracts.
+I got it through URI's access to Ebsco's Library/Information Science & Technology Abstracts.

 No comments: